 A more modern analogy might be to compare these two approaches to writing with a whiteboard, where content must be erased to be replaced and cannot be moved, and a word processor, where content can be moved, copied, and adjusted freely.

-Just describing nonlinear editing as word processing for video is enough for many students.
-However, it's important for your students to understand the value of making edits that do not change the position of existing clip segments in a sequence.
+Describing nonlinear editing as word processing for video is enough for many students.